garima1204/OfficeDocs-MicrosoftSearch/MicrosoftSearch/licensing.md

 > [!NOTE]
 > US Government Community Cloud (GCC) tenants are subject to the old quota rules.
 G1 and G3 don't qualify for any quota, but G5 does.
 G1 and G3 customers can purchase the Copilot connector add-on.

-All eligible Microsoft 365 enterprise customers with one of the following licenses are entitled to unlimited items of index quota.
-This quota contributes to your organization’s allocation for ingesting content through Copilot connectors.
+All eligible Microsoft 365 enterprise customers with one of the following licenses are entitled to an index quota that contributes to your organization’s allocation for ingesting content through Copilot connectors.

 |License name|
 |:---|